Advanced Settings

 - Saturation

-by ADU value - this is the preferred option because it relies on the
+by ADU value - this is the default option because it relies on the

 brightness levels measured by the guide camera sensor.
 Most